 - Add 1/2 of the buttermilk, and 1/2 of the dry ingredients.
 Mix just until the dry ingredients are almost incorporated.
 Add the second half of the buttermilk and dry ingredients and mix again just to incorporate.

 - Toss the blueberries in the 2 tablespoons of flour and gently fold them in.
 If using frozen blueberries do not thaw them.
 Use them straight from the freezer.
 Otherwise, they will become watery.

 - Transfer the batter to the prepared loaf pan.
 Bake for 55 to 60 minutes or until the bread is golden brown on top and a toothpick comes out clean.
 Frozen blueberries might increase the bake time by a few minutes.
 Note: If the bread starts to brown too quickly, make a tent out of a piece of sturdy heavy-duty foil and place it over the loaf pan, making sure the foil doesn’t touch the bread.

 - Transfer the bread to a wire rack.
 Allow the bread to cool for about 15 minutes.
 Invert onto the wire rack and allow the bread to completely cool, before adding the lemon glaze.

-- In a 2 cup measuring cup or medium bowl, whisk together the powdered sugar and lemon juice with a fork or small whisk, until the glaze is smooth and free of any lumps from the sugar.
+- In a 2 cup measuring cup or medium bowl, whisk together the powdered sugar, lemon juice, and lemon zest with a fork or small whisk, until the glaze is smooth and free of any lumps from the sugar.
 If you want a thicker glaze, you can add some additional sugar, or you can reduce the lemon juice in the beginning, but I prefer to use all of the lemon juice.
 I want that lemony flavor.